tkurze/exchangelib/docs/index.md

 ### OAuth authentication
 OAuth is supported via the OAUTH2 auth type and the OAuth2Credentials class.
-Use OAuth2AuthorizationCodeCredentials for the authorization code flow (useful for applications that access multiple accounts).
+Use OAuth2AuthorizationCodeCredentials instead for the authorization code flow (useful for applications that access multiple accounts).

 ```python
 from exchangelib import OAuth2Credentials